enkaypeter/sesc_microservices/README.md

-# 🎓 Student Management Services Repository
+# 🎓 Student Management Services

-This repository contains a suite of services for managing student-related activities in an academic context, impelemented as part of an Msc course assessment.
+This repository contains a suite of backend services for managing student-related activities in an academic context, implemented as part of an Msc course assessment.

 > ⚡ Note: This is a **multi-service repository**.
 Each service lives in its own directory.